Tuesday, 1 June 2010

 After a while we stopped on the grassy verge near Pot Bouché for lunch and were passed by a pair of heavily-laden cyclists who were too exhausted even to wave, although it was the gentlest of landscapes.

 We thought this rather rude.
-There is a code of comradeship amongst walkers and riders that demands at least a wave.
+There is a code of comradeship among walkers and riders that demands at least a wave.

 Further along, the GR came in from the left and joined us for a few metres before charging off in the direction it had come from, a good example of why no sane person walks the GR without modifying it.
-Just before Saint-Germain-Beaupré it sidled back onto the road and we kept going, pilgrimage and GR together.
+Just before Saint-Germain-Beaupré it sidled back onto the road and we kept going, pilgrimage and GR together for once.

 After the village we left the road on a fine straight dirt track over rolling farmland, which would have been delightful except that our blisters were starting to dominate our thoughts.